perwu/MIAS/README.md

 > MIAS_Score.Pre<-MIAS.Score.GSVA(DataM_EX,Signatures_M)  <br />

-# Response prediciton using pre-trained predictors
+# Response prediciton using MIAS.IMPRES predictors
 Our analysis also showed that the integration of the MIAS and IMPRES scores also have a better prediction performance than the two individual method (Fig. 6D in the manuscript).
 We thus used the MIAS and <a href="https://www.nature.com/articles/s41591-019-0671-4">IMPRES </a> scores of the collected 411 melanoma samples as the data fetures to train two predictors of anti-PD1 response using support vector machine (SVM) respectively for pre- and on-treated SKCM patient samples.
 These two predictors can help people to predict responses of SKCM patient samples using their transcriptomic data.